bkiser1/API-Capstone/readMe.md

    3) Results
-     Once the user submits the apis pull the data simultaneously rendering to the webpage. added hover animation to enlarge poster and text for mor visibilty.
+     Once the user submits the apis pull the data simultaneously rendering to the webpage. added hover animation to enlarge poster and text for more visibilty.